cloudmesh/technologies/chapters/tech/bittorrent.md

 download speeds at a significantly low bandwidth as a result of breaking down files into smaller pieces.

+:o: This is not the only reason for faster download

-:o: THis is a summary not a personal oppiniom
+:o: This is a summary not a personal oppiniom

 I do not feel comfortable using BitTorrent mainly due to the security issues associated with them.
 When downloading files from multiple